defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 19:14:26.706444 IP 10.10.14.34 > 10.10.10.142: ICMP echo reply, id 1837, seq 1, length 64
 ```

-So I knew I could get a response, but I wanted to verify this one step further.
+I knew I could get a response, but I wanted to verify this one step further.
 <p><br></p>

 I wanted to know if I could get command execution in a similar fashion.
 I attempted to do this by `ping`ing myself directly with a similar command.
 I achieved this by running the same `tcpdump` command, but by changing my original smart contract command to this: